Last Updated on October 29, 2021

 You will see modify addon domain below the add domain button.
 This section will list out all of the addon domains that you currently have created.

 You can easily modify your addon domains and easily manage the redirections of the addon domains.

 Hostgator Addon Domain Not Working?

 After you’ve created your addon domain in Hostgator Cpanel using the addon domain feature you might be having trouble accessing your addon domain.

 Keep in mind once you add your addon domain it could take up to 24 to 48 hours for the domain to fully propagate.

 Every now and again clear your cache in your browser and see if the addon domain is live.
 This part takes some patience.

 Wanting to start a WordPress blog using Hostgator with the addon domain that you created?
-Click here to check out the step by step guide.
+Check out the step-by-step guide.

 Check out our post on how to change a primary domain in your Hostgator account.